Patrick Hastings: Retirement and death

 Hastings retired from most of his work as a barrister in 1938, but soon found a way to occupy himself after the outbreak of the Second World War in 1939.
 Although, at fifty-nine, far past the age at which he could join the armed forces, Hastings wrote to the Secretary of State for War offering his services, and was eventually contacted by Kingsley Wood, the Secretary of State for Air, who offered him a commission in the Royal Air Force as a squadron leader in Administrative and Special Duties Branch, serving with Fighter Command.
 His commission was dated 25 September 1939.
-He then started work at RAF Stanmore Park, but found his work "very depressing" - most of the other officers were over thirty years younger than he was, and he suffered from continuous bad health while there.
+He then started work at RAF Stanmore Park, but found his work "very depressing" – most of the other officers were over thirty years younger than he, and he suffered from continuous bad health.
 His one major contribution was to create a scheme allowing the purchase of small models of German aircraft, allowing the British forces on the ground an easy way to identify incoming planes and avoiding friendly fire situations.
-Due to his ill-health he relinquished his commission on 7 December 1939.
+Due to his health he relinquished his commission on 7 December 1939.

 In Spring 1940 he was elected Treasurer of the Middle Temple.
 He participated in only a few cases following his war service.
 One was a high-profile case in November and December 1946 in which he was engaged by the Newark Advertiser in defence of a libel action brought by Harold Laski, who was seeking to clear his name from the newspaper's claim that he had called for socialism "even if it means violence".
 Cross-examining Laski, the following exchange occurred:

 HASTINGS: Are there any privileged in the Socialist Party?